 Sue Stone: Where top textile artists look for inspiration

 Sue Stone is a UK artist, based in Grimsby, who studied Fashion at St Martins School of Art and then Embroidery at Goldsmiths College in London.
-Sue is current chair and exhibiting member of the 62 Group of Textile Artists, a Fellow of the Society of Designer Craftsmen and an affiliate artist with Through Our Hands.
+Sue is current chair and exhibiting member of the 62 Group of Textile Artists and a Fellow of the Society of Designer Craftsmen .
 She is also Mum to textileartist.org’s Joe and Sam Pitcher.

 Sue’s work has been widely exhibited throughout the UK and Europe and also in the USA and Japan and has its own distinctive style.
 As a mainly figurative hand embroiderer, drawing forms an important part of her practice but instead of a pen or pencil, Sue usually employs a needle and thread.
 Having spent 28 years designing womenswear her affinity with cloth shines through in the textural and patterned areas of her work.